opinsys/walma-android/README.md

 # Walma Camera

 Take a picture and share it to the [Walma](http://walma.opinsys.fi/ "Walma").
+If you have the Walma Projector running you can see picture on your web browser without doing anything.

 # Installing

-Download [package](https://github.com/opinsys/walma-android/walma-android.apk/qr_code) and install it to your Android device.
+Download the [package](https://github.com/opinsys/walma-android/walma-android.apk/qr_code) and install it to your Android device.

+# Usage

+Take a picture or start gallery application and select picture.
+Then tap share icon and select Walma Camera.

 # Copyright